akmiyata/akmiyata/README.md

 - 👋 Hi, I’m @akmiyata
 - 👀 I’m interested in embedded systems software.
 - 🌱 I’m currently learning Embedded Systems and Power Electronics at the University of Colorado- Boulder.
 - 💞️ I’m looking to collaborate on novel, challenging projects!
-I'm hoping to learn more about machine learning, AI, and FPGA applications in my free time.
+Currently, I'm learning about machine learning, AI, and Real Time OS in my free time.
 - 📫 How to reach me: Email: admi2520@colorado.edu | LinkedIn: https://www.linkedin.com/in/adam-miyata-0b1153164

 <!---